pocomane/brewed-in-the-apocalypse/bita-tasty.md

   </td></tr><tr><td>

-__World__ - Yes, you remember the arcane formula to open the portal, but it requires some kind of cost or sacrifice that you are not sure about.
+__Scenarist__ - Yes, you remember the arcane formula to open the portal, but it requires some kind of cost or sacrifice that you are not sure about.
 Using the wrong one could have unexpected effects. _What do you do?_

   </td><td>

-__World__ - Yes, you easily remember the arcane formula to open the portal, but it requires the willing sacrifice of one's eye. _What do you do?_
+__Scenarist__ - Yes, you easily remember the arcane formula to open the portal, but it requires the willing sacrifice of one's eye. _What do you do?_

   </td></tr><tr><td>

-__World__ - You remember stories about the regenerative powers of this kind of creature.
+__Scenarist__ - You remember stories about the regenerative powers of this kind of creature.
 Your blade might not be enough to see you through a confrontation.
 _What do you do?_

   </td><td>

-__World__ - You slash at the creature and see its blood spray high, the flesh rent and the bone broken.
+__Scenarist__ - You slash at the creature and see its blood spray high, the flesh rent and the bone broken.
 But an instant later you also see it heal back as if nothing had happened.
 Only a thin black line to show where you cut it.
 The creature smiles at you with malevolence. _What do you do?_

   </td></tr><tr><td>

-__World__ - Yes, you manage to stalk the assassin and  catch a glimpse of the face under the hood.
+__Scenarist__ - Yes, you manage to stalk the assassin and  catch a glimpse of the face under the hood.
 It looks like a young woman.
 Is she your friend's daughter?
 You can't yet tell for sure.  _What do you do?_

   </td><td>

-__World__ - Yes, you reach the assassin, pull them to the ground, and tear the hood away from their face revealing... a young woman who you recognise.
+__Scenarist__ - Yes, you reach the assassin, pull them to the ground, and tear the hood away from their face revealing... a young woman who you recognise.
 She's your friend's daughter! _What do you do?_